draveness/DKNightVersion/README.md

 #### Change Theme

-You can call `nightFalling` or `dawnComing` to switch current theme version to `DKThemeVersionNight` or `DKThemeVersionNormal`.
+You can call `nightFalling` or `dawnComing` to switch the current theme version to `DKThemeVersionNight` or `DKThemeVersionNormal`.

 ```objectivec
 [self.dk_manager dawnComing];
 [self.dk_manager nightFalling];
 ```

-Modify `themeVersion` property to directly switch theme version.
+Modify `themeVersion` property to switch the theme version directly.

 ```objectivec
 self.dk_manager.themeVersion = DKThemeVersionNormal;